civicteam/civic-pass-template/README.md

 This repo demonstrates the simplest possible way to integrate Civic Pass into your UI.

+Please note that the connected wallet needs needs to have enough funds to cover the fees in order for the pass to be successfully issued

 ## Getting started

 To run locally, run: